Getting There & Around

 Tickets for all public transport can be bought at ticket offices and machines in the U-Bahn and S-Bahn stations, as well as at newsstands and the ticket machines in trams.
 Tickets can also be bought from the bus driver, although it is a good idea to have the correct change ready.
 All tickets allow use of every type of public transport in Berlin.
 A single journey costs €2.90, a day ticket €8.60.
 If you will be in Berlin for a bit longer, it might be worth getting a travel pass for a weekend, week or month.

 Travelling by bike is very popular in Berlin.
 The city has a large network of bicycle paths, most of which run along the main streets.
 Many of the city’s bus lanes can also be used by cyclists, often making it quicker to travel by bike than by car.
 Bikes can be rented and left anywhere in the city using Deutsche Bahn’s "LIDL-BIKE".
 Simply use Deutsche Bahn's "Call a Bike" app to find available bikes near you.
-Booking and payment are also easily made via app.
-In seconds you'll receive a code to unlock the bike and start right away.
-In case you are not using the "Call a Bike" app, simply call the number on the bike you want to book and follow the instructions.
-The "Mobike" programme offers a very similar service, all bikes can be booked an unlocked via a QR code.
+Other providers like "Mobike", "Nextbike", "Donkey Republic", "Limebike" and "Byke" offer a very similar service, all bikes can be booked and unlocked via a QR code.
 You can also opt for a pedal-assist electric bike like the one from "JUMP" for an even more easier ride.
-Drop-off-points can be found at drop-off points all over the city, including Potsdamer Platz station.
+Drop-off-points can be found all over the city, including Potsdamer Platz.